tangoswap-cash/art/README.md

 # Art

-This repository contains branding assets for TANGOswap.
+This repository contains branding assets for TangoSwap.